 Planes, Trains and Automobiles is a classic Thanksgiving movie.
 It’s one of my favorites, and it never gets old.

-Neal Page’s perpetually failed attempts to get home for the holidays reminds us just how brutal and unpredictable holiday travel can be.
+Neal Page’s repeated failed attempts to get home for the holidays reminds us just how brutal and unpredictable holiday travel can be.
 From the “Those aren’t pillows!” scene to the rental car fiasco, it delivers a constant stream of laughter.

 It’s hard to stay sad when you’re laughing.
 It’s hard to stay mad when you’re laughing.
-And it’s hard not to regain perspective of what’s good in your life when you’re giggling so hard that you’re crying.
+And it’s hard not to regain perspective of what’s good in your life when you’re giggling so hard you’re crying.

 Laughing is certainly a gift that many of us don’t exercise enough.